matthewglasenapp/hla_resolve/docs/wgs_validation.md

 | 1-field | 99.9% | 911 | 912 |
 | 2-field | 99.0% | 903 | 912 |

-Alleles evaluated is lower than alleles called because the reference has missing HLA-DQB1 calls for 14 samples (28 alleles).
+Alleles evaluated is lower than alleles called because the panel covers five of the eight genes, and the reference has missing HLA-DQB1 calls for 14 samples (28 alleles).

 ## All libraries